playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 </template>
 ```

-Then can import this into our main JavaScript file:
+Then, we can import this into our main JavaScript file:

 ```javascript {1,4}
 // main.js